KazumaKun1/Top10PlacesApp/README.md

 - Find the __.Top10Places.xcodeproj__ file then open it Then in order to run the project you can simply press __ctrl + R__ on your keyboard to build and run.

+Upon opening the simulator, __make sure that you have set the location to custom location__ since it will only simulate that.

+To simulate location on a Simulator,
+- select Features menu > Location, then select custom location.
+- You also set a predefined location in this.
+    - Select Debug menu > Simulate Location, then you will see a list of location options you can simulate.

 No need to do additional libraries installation since this project isn't dependent on any 3rd party libraries or package dependency such as Swift Package manager or Cocoapods.

 ## Features